No limits to gathering numbers for Funeral Services and Wakes with density quotient of 1 per 2 sqm indoors or outdoors.

 Under Victoria State requirements, You must carry a mask.
 Wearing of masks is required were social distancing cannot be maintained, if you are not from the same family/residence, or you feel unsafe.

 For any speeches, removal of the mask is suggested.

-This affects our Funeral Home Chapel, all Cemetery Chapels at GMCT and SMCT and Churches across Melbourne and the Mitchell Shire.
+This affects our Funeral Home Chapel, all Cemetery Chapels at GMCT and SMCT and Churches across Melbourne and Regional Victoria.

 Tribute Funeral Services is available to assist families following the death of a family member or friend, at this unprecedented time in Australia’s history.

 Tribute Funeral Services is following the guidelines and directives of the Federal and Victorian State Government Health Authorities, while being aware of the emotional toll that organizing and coping with a Funeral Service at this time.

 We trust that these measures will reduce the likelihood of spreading the COVID-19 virus, and still allow us to provide the best possible Service to our families that Tribute Funeral Services is renowned for within the Victorian Community and Funeral Industry, and the Independent Funeral Director of choice for Melbourne Families.